 Local First Arizona

-They are looking for candidates who love Arizona to help spread the message about the importance of this local businesses, especially local food production.
+We are looking for candidates who love Arizona and want to help spread the message about the importance of local businesses, especially local food production.
 This is an extraordinary opportunity for someone who would like to develop communications and event planning skills to directly benefit local producers and strengthen Arizona’s community food network.
 This unpaid internship can provide school credit, resume and portfolio building experience, and a flexible schedule.
 Candidates must be energetic, creative, results-oriented team players and self-starters, and ultimately dedicated to the achievement of personal as well as team goals.

 About the Program

 Arizona agriculture has a $23.3 billion impact on our state’s economy.
 In the winter months, Yuma supplies over 90% of the country’s leafy greens and vegetables.
 Despite this tremendous productivity, 15% of households in Arizona are food insecure, meaning that they don’t know where their next meal will come from.
 Local First Arizona’s Local Food Initiative works to connect Arizona’s producers to local markets and supports small scale food producers as they build their customer base.
 A major component of these efforts is telling the stories of Arizona’s farmers and local food producers, as well as the innovative supply chain actors that are improving local food production, distribution, and access.

 This intern position will work under the umbrella of LFA’s Local Foods Initiative to support the development and execution of our 2021 events, as well as provide additional outreach support where needed.
 From general event planning to communications, from registrant management to flyer distribution, this intern will be our right-hand person for the semester’s producer- and consumer-focused events that highlight local food production.